Infopost | 2022.11.19

 I don't want to post more Elon faces, but Stable Diffusion did such a good job with the memes that I have to post em.
 We're sadly missing a Boat Elon (best Elon).

-thumbnail Stable Diffusion Elon Musk Twitter cartoon style thumbnail Stable Diffusion Elon Musk Twitter cyberpunk thumbnail Stable Diffusion Elon Musk Twitter cartoon perched bird thumbnail Stable Diffusion Elon Musk Twitter colorful
+thumbnail Stable Diffusion Elon Musk Twitter cartoon style thumbnail Stable Diffusion Elon Musk Twitter bird on shoulder thumbnail Stable Diffusion Elon Musk Twitter cartoon perched bird thumbnail Stable Diffusion Elon Musk Twitter colorful

 Holidays